The importance of sustainability

 Sustainability is the order of the day.
 To protect our earth and climate we need to live and produce in a climate-neutral way in future.
 Political authorities already defined clear goals.
 Legal requirements contribute to climate neutrality, but in most cases go far beyond this.
 In many countries, companies are already obliged to take environmental and social standards into account and to monitor compliance with them along their own supply chain.
 The European Union is planning a Supply Chain Act, too.

-Procurement, with its interface function to the supply chain, plays a central role in making its own production sustainable and reducing the company’s carbon footprint.
-This challenge holds opportunities, because sustainability can become a real value driver.
+Procurement, with its interface function to the supply chain, plays a central role in making its own production sustainable and reducing the company’s carbon footprint. .
+The sustainability focus becomes a real value driver by boosting the organization’s performance and improving the quality of the products.
+Furthermore, sustainable procurement can enhance its innovativeness while at the same time reduce risks.
 For this to succeed, you should rethink the topic: do not focus solely on the risks.
 Look for ways to make your products better and your processes more efficient.
 Our experts for sustainability and decarbonization will accompany you on this path.

 At INVERTO, we define sustainability – in accordance with the United Nations guidelines – on the basis of the three pillars of environment, economy and society.